 However, simple metrics such as resting HR and total step count do not describe structure, complexity, or how information varies with time scale or transfers between different signals.

-In my PhD I used machine learning, statistics, and information theory to show classification of illness using features from HR and activity time series is improved by considering information over several time scales and between signals.
+I did my PhD in the Clifford Lab.
+We used machine learning, statistics, and information theory to show classification of illness using features from HR and activity time series is improved by considering information over several time scales and between signals.